New Model Army: Interregnum

-Part of the New Model Army under George Monck occupied Scotland during the Interregnum.
-They were kept busy throughout the 1650s by minor Royalist uprisings in the Scottish Highlands and by endemic lawlessness by bandits known as moss-troopers.

 In England, the New Model Army was involved in numerous skirmishes with a range of opponents, but these were little more than policing actions.
 The largest rebellion of the Protectorate took place when the Sealed Knot instigated an insurrection in 1655.
-This revolt consisted of a series of coordinated uprisings, but only the Penruddock uprising ended in armed conflict, and that was put down by one company of cavalry.

 The major foreign entanglement of this period was the Anglo-Spanish War.
 In 1654, the English Commonwealth declared war on Spain, and regiments of the New Model Army were sent to conquer the Spanish colony of Hispaniola in the Caribbean.
 They failed in the conflict and sustained heavy casualties from tropical disease.
 They took over the lightly defended island of Jamaica.
 The English troops performed better in the European theatre of the war in Flanders.
 During the Battle of the Dunes (1658), as part of Turenne's army, the red-coats of the New Model Army under the leadership of Sir William Lockhart, Cromwell's ambassador at Paris, astonished both their French allies and Spanish enemies by the stubborn fierceness with which they advanced against a strongly defended sandhill 50 m high.